 North east marine plan areas

-Marine plan development follows a 12 stage process, from plan area selection to implementation and monitoring.
+Marine plan development for the north west, north east, south west and south east areas follows an iterative process, from plan area selection to implementation and monitoring.

 Have your say